United States military government in France: The Bayeux Visit

-There was a belief in the administration, particularly shared by Roosevelt, that De Gaulle was unpopular within France.
+There was a belief in the administration, particularly shared by Roosevelt, that de Gaulle was unpopular within France.
 De Gaulle went to Bayeux on June 14 a little over a week after the landings.
 Although Bayeux was a small town of 15,000 it was to that point the largest liberated town in France.
 Here he made a speech that established that he was popular even with the people of Bayeux, who were seen as naturally pro-Vichy and also established François Coulet as the first Commissioner of the Republic representing the Provisional Government in Bayeux and administering the liberated area, setting a pattern that would continue through the liberation.

 Michel Debré played a key role in organizing, during June 1944, the replacement of Vichy-appointed préfets with Commissaires de la République, who had legitimacy from the Resistance.
 This allowed the Resistance to take control and prevented the United States from appointing individuals outside the Resistance.

 André Gros, a member of de Gaulle’s cabinet and negotiator with the Americans, wrote that the AMGOT plan was halted by de Gaulle within ten days, between June 4 and June 14, 1944.

 De Gaulle's opinion on AMGOT France

-General De Gaulle said concerning AMGOT and the Normandy landings:The landing of June 6 was the Anglo-Saxon affair, from which France was excluded.
-They were determined to establish themselves in France as if they were enemy territory!
+General de Gaulle said concerning AMGOT and the Normandy landings:The landing of June 6 was the Anglo-Saxon affair, from which France was excluded.
+They were determined to establish themselves in France as if they were in enemy territory!
 As they had just done in Italy and as they were preparing to do in Germany!
 They had prepared their AMGOT, which was to govern France sovereignly as their armies advanced.
 They had printed their counterfeit money, which would have been legal tender.
 They would have behaved like conquered countries.
 This is exactly what would have happened if I had not imposed, yes imposed, my commissioners of the Republic, my prefects, my sub-prefects, my liberation committees!
 And you would have me go and commemorate their landing, when it was the prelude to a second occupation of the country?
 No, no, don't count on me!
 I'm happy for things to go smoothly, but my place is not there !